 Cashing a Canadian Check in the U.S.

-You can’t simply cash a Canadian check at a U.S. bank.
-In fact, you can’t directly cash any foreign check at a U.S. bank.
-Instead, you must first deposit the check into your checking account, and then withdraw the cash, if you wish.
-You must therefore be a customer at the bank where you’re cashing a Canadian check.
+First, it’s important to note that you can’t simply cash a Canadian check at a U.S. bank.
+In fact, you can’t directly cash any foreign check at a U.S. bank (as previously reported).
+Instead, you must first deposit the check into your checking account, and then withdraw the cash (if you wish).
+Because of this, you must be a customer at the bank where you’re cashing the Canadian check.
+Bring the check, as well as a valid, government-issued ID to your bank of choice.

 Canadian checks can clear in two different ways: check negotiation and check collection.
-Your best case scenario will be a check negotiation, which allows banks to clear foreign checks in three to five business days.
+Check negotiation allows banks to clear foreign checks within three to five business days — this is the ideal option.

-Having your check sent for collection is a sometimes unavoidable burden, as it protects banks from potential fraud.
-Check collection requires your check to be sent to its originating bank and the process can take up to 30 days.
-Banks send foreign checks for collection for various reasons.
-For example, your check may be sent for collection if you deposit one for a much larger amount than usual.
+Check collection is used to protect banks from potential fraud, and it requires your check to be sent to its originating bank.
+The process can take anywhere from three to six weeks.
+Banks send foreign checks for collection for various reasons; for example, your check may be sent for collection if you deposit one for a much larger amount than usual.

-Depositing foreign checks is notorious for racking up fees.
-The process of depositing a Canadian check in a U.S. bank account is a complex task, so many banks tack on charges for different stages of the process.
-We’ve inquired about fees at each of the banks below and listed any mentioned.
-Please note, you should expect to incur fees at the U.S. bank where you are depositing your check, as well as the Canadian bank it originated from.
-It is likely one or both of the banks will charge fees for their services.
+Foreign check deposits often come with high fees.
+The process of depositing a Canadian check in a U.S. bank account is complex, so many banks add charges for different stages of the process.
+We inquired about the fees at each of the banks below and listed them wherever possible.
+Note that you should expect to incur fees at the U.S. bank where you are depositing your check, as well as the Canadian bank it originated from.
+It’s likely one or both of the banks will charge fees for their services.